munificent/craftinginterpreters/book/closures.md

 Most of the work we need to do is in the runtime.
 We have to handle the new instruction, naturally.
-But we also need to touch every piece of code in the VM that works with ObjFunction and change it to use ObjClosure instead -- function calls, callframes, etc. We'll start with the instruction, though:
+But we also need to touch every piece of code in the VM that works with ObjFunction and change it to use ObjClosure instead -- function calls, call frames, etc. We'll start with the instruction, though:

 ^code interpret-closure (2 before, 1 after)